NotCompsky/rscraper/INSTALLING_UBUNTU.md

 Root privileges are required to use root passwordless authentication for MySQL - which is by default the only way to access new (unconfigured) installs of MySQL community servers.

-You can run without root privileges, so long as you specify the SQL server's admin's password.
+You can run without root (system) privileges, so long as you specify an account on the SLQ server that has root (SQL) privileges, and include its corresponding password.

 No further `rscraper` programs will ask to run with root privileges.